rohit12crj/Study-Notes/AWS/Service-Catalogue_Config_SCP/notes.md

 - Security team wants to ensure CloudTrail cannot be disabled --> Use SCP
 - Developers launch expensive EC2 instances causing cost issues. --> Use SCP restricting instance types.
 - Production resources must never be deleted accidentally --> Use SCP

+---
+✅  what SCP policies were u using
+- no public s3 bucket
+- no 0.0.0.0/0 allowed in sg ingress rule